Get access to everything we publish when you sign up for Outside+.

 That’s why ultra-light hiking should be a gradual goal and not a first-time objective.
 Reducing pack weight is a skill you hone after much experimentation.
 So how much weight should you carry on a typical day-hike?
 Is it 10, 15, or 20 pounds?
 It all depends on the circumstances.
 If you’re hiking a dozen miles alone on a mellow trail, you can carry a sub-10 pound load of water, snacks, rain gear, headlamp, and the always essential map, compass or GPS.
 But if the trail is unfamiliar, tricky, or remote, and you’re hiking in a larger group, you might want to add a small first-aid kit, warm clothing, and extra water and food that pushes your weight north of 15 pounds.
 That’s because carrying more gear—along with the skills to use it—is your best strategy to reduce risk.

 I’m not a fan of hiking proverbs, but there’s one that I consider gospel: “If your feet are happy, the rest of you is happy.”
 I wised up to that fact on a 95-mile trek (Scotland’s bonny West Highland Way) that I began with stiff leather boots I hadn’t worn in eons.
 Those boots shredded my feet on the first day out, and I spent the next week limping up and down Scotland’s green hills.
-Trust me, neither you nor your feet will by happy if you begin a big trip with untested shoes or boots.
+Trust me, neither you nor your feet will be happy if you begin a big trip with untested shoes or boots.
 Starting weeks ahead of time, you need to break them in while mowing the lawn, walking the dog, or running errands around town.
-Trail shoes, which perform more like athletic footwear, conform quickly to your feet, while taller, rigid boots require more break-in time.
+(Trail shoes, which perform more like athletic footwear, conform quickly to your feet so you won’t need to worry as much about break-in with those.)
 Wear recently purchased shoes indoors at first, since most outdoor stores have return policies that exclude those worn outside.
 If your feet hurt or develop hotspots or blisters, apply bandages, experiment with different socks, and keep at it.
 Remember also that most people’s feet swell a half size or more by the afternoon.

 Showing up an hour late for a 7 p.m. dinner reservation is bad manners.
 But starting at 2 p.m. a hike that you intended to begin at 10 a.m. is bad news.
 Unless you want your 15 minutes of fame on the CNN ticker (“Clueless Hikers Survive Freezing Nights in Wilderness”), it’s best to start on time, or shorten your route.
 I learned this lesson the hard way on a 10-mile hike in New Hampshire that began four hours late, included a few frustrating wrong turns, and ended at the trailhead parking lot just before midnight.